Heat-Resistant Landscaping: Drought-Tolerant Rural Garden Design for the UK

 Wildlife-friendly drought-tolerant plantings

-Drought-tolerant gardens can support abundant wildlife through thoughtful plant selection and design.
-Many drought-adapted plants prove excellent for pollinators, while structural diversity creates varied habitats.
+Drought-tolerant gardens can support plenty of wildlife through thoughtful plant selection and design.
+Many drought-adapted plants are excellent for pollinators, while structural diversity creates varied habitats.

 Nectar-rich plants sustain pollinators throughout the season.
 Lavender varieties provide reliable midsummer nectar, while sedums extend the season into autumn.
 Native plants like wild marjoram and bird’s-foot trefoil support specialist insects.
-Mediterranean herbs offer early flowers crucial for emerging bees.
+Mediterranean herbs offer early flowers that emerging bees depend on.

 Seed heads from ornamental grasses and perennials provide winter food for birds.
 Leave Rudbeckia, Echinacea, and Eryngium standing through winter.
 Teasels attract goldfinches, while grass seeds sustain various finch species.
 Berry-producing shrubs like Cotoneaster and Pyracantha offer additional food sources.